Natural Ways To Keep Your Kids Healthy During the Cold Season

 Here’s how I keep my daughter’s immune system strong:

 First, I focus on healthy habits.
 I focus on sleep and diet here.
 She has to go to sleep at her bedtime no matter what.
 The goal is a minimum of 10 hours every night.
 I only allow juice once a day.
 To keep things simple I buy juice boxes that are only for her lunch and do not buy any drinks for the house.
 We just drink water or almond milk at home.
 I send her healthy lunches and do not rely on school food.
 This means low sugar and no processed snacks, and always include at least 1 vegetable and 1 fruit.
-I make sure she spends some time outside every day to get vitamin D, and if not I give her a supplement.
+I make sure she spends some time outside every day to get vitamin D, and if not I give her a vitamin d3 supplement.
 And I give her 1 tsp of home made elderberry syrup every day.
 The key to keeping this affordable is to get a high dose vitamin d supplement that lasts a long time and everyone in the family can take, and to make elderberry syrup yourself.
-It costs about $12 to make a batch that lasts several months as opposed to one 8 oz bottle for $19 at the store that lasts a few weeks.
+It usually costs about $12 to make a batch that lasts several months as opposed to one 8 oz bottle for $19 at the store that lasts a few weeks, but right now elderberries are in high demand so they’re double the price (still cheaper than buying it premade).
 It’s very easy to make and tastes good too.
 Just know these are not available year round, I strongly recommend you order them now before they go out of stock because you will not be able to get them again for a very long time.

 So to recap, this is what I do to boost her immune system: